In this article, you’ll learn how to print multiple slides on one page in Microsoft PowerPoint, which works in all versions of PowerPoint.

 To learn other useful time saving PowerPoint shortcuts, see our shortcut guide here.

-In the same way, you could choose to print 6 slides per page (horizontal or vertical) or 9 slides per page (horizontal or vertical).
-See these options in the picture below.
+In the same way, you can choose to print 6 slides per page (horizontal or vertical) or 9 slides per page (horizontal or vertical) as pictured below.

 As you make your printing option selections (see the next section below), you will see a live preview of your handouts on the right of the dialog box.
 This live preview includes any formatting you add on the Handout Master as discussed above.